Willman 1 Revisited: The Kinematics, Chemistry, and Orbital Properties of a Potentially-Disrupting Dwarf Galaxy: Observations and Data Reduction

 \subsection{Ground-based Imaging and Matching to {\it Gaia}}

 We require photometry for all kinematic measurements to assess membership in W1 (see Figure \ref{fig:sample}, top panel).
-We use the Canada-France-Hawaii Telescopes (CFHT) MegaCam photometric catalog from \citet{munoz2018a} and adopt the fitted density profile and structural parameters from this analysis (see Table~\ref{table_properties}).
+We use the Canada--France--Hawaii Telescopes (CFHT) MegaCam photometric catalog from \citet{munoz2018a} and adopt the fitted density profile and structural parameters from this analysis (see Table~\ref{table_properties}).
 These data are a full magnitude deeper than that available from the DESI Legacy Imaging Surveys DR9 \citep[][]{Dey2019}.
-The \citet{munoz2018a} $g-$ and $r-$band magnitudes are corrected for foreground Galactic extinction using \citet{Schlegel1998}.
-Given the small magnitude uncertainties reported by \citet{munoz2018a} ($< 0.01$ mag), we add a systematic photometric uncertainty of 0.02 mag in quadrature.
+The \citet{munoz2018a} $g$- and $r$-band magnitudes are corrected for foreground Galactic extinction using \citet{Schlegel1998}.
+Given the small magnitude uncertainties reported by \citet[][$< 0.01$ mag]{munoz2018a}, we add a systematic photometric uncertainty of 0.02 mag in quadrature.

-A important improvement to previous studies of W1 is the available \emph{Gaia} DR3 catalogue \citep{GaiaDR3}.
-While \emph{Gaia} will only cover W1 stars above the subgiant branch ($r \lesssim 20$), it significantly reduces contamination in this region due to the addition of proper motion and parallax measurements.
+A important improvement to previous studies of W1 is the available \emph{Gaia} DR3 catalog \citep{GaiaDR3}.
+While \emph{Gaia} will only cover W1 stars above the subgiant branch ($r \lesssim 20$), it significantly reduces contamination in this region due to the addition of proper-motion and parallax measurements.
 We match our DEIMOS catalog to \emph{Gaia} DR3 with a $1.5''$ matching radius, resulting in 65 matches that are considered for membership.